Recklore/Entropy/README.md

     -   `generate_assessment(...)`: Generates assessment questions for a given skill or a set of skills.

 ### Main Application
--   **File**: `src/main.py`
+-   **File**: `app.py`
 -   **Description**: This is the main entry point of the application.
-It loads the trained models, initializes the RAG system, and runs the interactive learning loop with the user.
+It loads the trained models, initializes the RAG system, and runs the interactive learning loop with the user through a Streamlit web interface.

 ## Data & Preprocessing